-Eland are peaceful herbivores that populate the grasslands of Africa.
-These distant cousins of antelopes once reached the verge of extinction because of excessive hunting for their meat.
-Fortunately, their numbers have increased significantly since they were announced a protected species.
+Eland were once on the verge of extinction because of excessive hunting for their meat.
+Fortunately, their numbers have increased significantly since they were made a protected species.

-Bontebok are also antelope, and were also once extensively killed as pests, reduced to a wild population of just 17 animals.
+Bontebok were also once extensively killed as pests, reduced to a wild population of just 17 animals.
 Thankfully the species has since recovered too.

-Rob Slater, the stud manager at De Grendel, is in charge of looking after all the cattle on the farm, which has come to include these wonderful additions.
-He shares with us their experience on the farm.
+Rob Slater, the stud manager at De Grendel, is in charge of looking after all the cattle on the farm, which has come to include these wonderful additions of wildlife.
+He shares with us his experience on the farm, and what it entailed settling the eland in.

 Where are the new animals from?